hannelita/hannelita.github.io/pages/academic.md

 permalink: "/academic/"
 ---

-I recently completed my graduate studies in computer science at McGill University under the supervision of Prof. [Zeljko Zilic](http://iml.ece.mcgill.ca/people/professors/zilic/) at the Integrated Microsystems Laboratory.
-I tried to convince my lab mates that assertions are not enough to verify circuits, and we've been working towards a Coq implementation for verifying Verilog programs (or a subset of programs).
+I completed my graduate studies in computer science at McGill University under the supervision of Prof. [Zeljko Zilic](http://iml.ece.mcgill.ca/people/professors/zilic/) at the Integrated Microsystems Laboratory.
+I tried to convince my lab mates that assertions are not enough to verify circuits, and we've been working towards a Rocq (formerly Coq) implementation for verifying Verilog programs (or a subset of programs).

-When I'm stuck into some arbitrary Coq proof, I usually spend some time in my side projects.
+When I'm stuck into some arbitrary Rocq proof, I usually spend some time in my side projects.
 One of them is thinking about [better interfaces for proof assistants]({{ site.url }}/download/submission-hatra21.pdf), and, more generally, how to make them more accessible to people.

 Before that, I've worked with OCaml and with the [LearnOCaml platform](https://github.com/teaching-the-art-of-fp/learn-ocaml).
 You can check my recent poster at SIGCSE'21 [here](https://dl.acm.org/doi/10.1145/3408877.3439579).